Galileo88/Galileos-Planet-Pack/README.md

 # Changelog:
 ## v1.5.0

+* The starting positions of most planets have been changed to provide better launch windows in years 1 and 2.
+This could be game-breaking for current saves.

 * The new sun curves have been added to Ciro and Grannus, curing the infinite multiple starlight problem.
 (Bodies get darker the further away they are)